ziad-saab/metamask-snaps-transaction-insights-workshop/README.md

 Doing so will require multiple steps.
 If you want to follow the workshop step-by-step, you'll find each incremental step in branches of the form `step-XX` in this repository:

 1. [Step 1](/tree/step-01): Initialization,  cleanup, and setup
+2. [Step 2](/tree/step-02): Setting up the snap for Transaction Insights

 ## Step 1: Initialization, cleanup, and setup